citra-emu/citra-web/site/content/entry/citra-progress-report-2023-q2/index.md

 Enter [Steveice10](https://github.com/Steveice10), the author of [FBI](https://github.com/Steveice10/FBI), legendary title manager for the 3DS.
 A staple homebrew app of a modded 3DS.
 With their extensive knowledge of the 3DS operating system and all of its inner workings, they joined the Citra team in order to tackle this issue once and for all.

-### Add Config block enums documented by 3dbrew ([#6206](https://github.com/citra-emu/citra/pull/6206)) by [SachinVin](https://github.com/SachinVin)

-Upon booting a 3DS for the first time, you will be met with a handy setup guide before being able to access anything else on the system.
-Needless to say, it’s also the first thing you will encounter when booting the HOME Menu in Citra.
-Unfortunately, it has also been riddled with issues ever since the beginning of the emulator’s life.
-Attempting to load the most important and well-known feature of the 3DS setup guide, the Nintendo 3DS User Agreement, would cause the emulator to freeze, thus preventing anyone from actually completing it!

-{{< mp4 src="eula-broken.mp4" >}}

-It wasn't until recently that the cause of this freeze was really understood.
-As it turns out, the settings app preloads the software keyboard applet for later use.
-When the Nintendo 3DS User Agreement is launched, it is supposed to close this preloaded applet, so that it can load the EULA applet instead.
-However, due to a combination of missing logic to provide applets with the correct ‘slot’ (Application, Library Applet, System Applet, or HOME Menu), and the command to close an applet not being implemented, the settings app was unaware that the keyboard applet remained loaded.

-By implementing the additional state management required for applets, the accuracy of Citra’s applet manager has been improved tremendously, bringing it closer to the real [APT](https://www.3dbrew.org/wiki/NS_and_APT_Services) behavior of the 3DS.
-This means that the old workarounds required to get the HOME Menu to boot are no longer required!
-Not only that, but launching system applets now also works perfectly.

-{{< mp4 src="eula.mp4" >}}

 ### Add option to configure to download system files from Nintendo Update Service ([#6269](https://github.com/citra-emu/citra/pull/6269), [#6356](https://github.com/citra-emu/citra/pull/6356)) by [Steveice10](https://github.com/Steveice10) and [B3n30](https://github.com/B3n30)

 With the goal of making the HOME menu fully accessible in mind, Steveice10’s work began.
 However, before any accuracy improvements could be made, there was the matter of the accessibility of the HOME Menu.
 Dumping the 3DS System NAND for use in Citra was, relatively speaking, a cumbersome process.